Paintwork Protection Kit

 - Product Code:

-The ultimate in long-lasting ceramic coat protection and gloss for your vehicles paintwork that lasts up to 12 months.
+The ultimate in long-lasting ceramic coating protection and gloss for your vehicles paintwork that lasts up to 12 months.
 Caramics ceramic coat technology bonds to paintwork offering unrivalled protection, beading and easy clean properties that are designed to help keep your car looking better for longer.

-However, the beauty of the Caramics system is its user-friendly nature and the complete kit combination, leaving you able to apply long-lasting ceramic protection to your own vehicles paintwork, easily at home on the driveway or garage, without the need for additional products, equipment or extensive detailing knowledge.
+However, the beauty of the Caramics ceramic coating kit system is its user-friendly nature and the complete kit combination, leaving you able to apply long-lasting ceramic protection to your own vehicles paintwork, easily at home on the driveway or garage, without the need for additional products, equipment or extensive detailing knowledge.
 We simplified ceramic coatings with the Caramics range to put the power of ceramic, usually the reserve of professional detailers, in the hands of the enthusiast, whilst alleviating the dangers and pitfalls that other such products can have in the wrong hands.
 Caramics with its included easy to follow step by guide on how to apply, come with everything you need, including pre-impregnated micro lint wipes with just the right dosage of ceramic coating already on them straight from the pack.
 You simply, open, wipe and buff.

 2x 100ml Prep-Wipes,